 Managing the Bond

-Co-tenants moving in or out may need to fill out a Tenant Transfer Form.
-Generally incoming tenants lodge the form with the RDA through Service Tasmania and pay their bond to the outgoing tenant.
+- All co-tenants can lodge one bond together and note the amount they each have contributed to the bond and receive one mutual bond number from the RDA.
+In this situation, when co-tenants are moving in or out they need to complete a Tenant Transfer Form.
+Generally, incoming tenants lodge the form with the Rental Deposit Authority through Service Tasmania and pay their bond to the outgoing tenant.

 Rents in a share house can vary, with every tenant paying an equal share of the rent or a discounted rent for smaller rooms or if a couple shares a room.
 Discounts could be considered for extra chores.

-Be sure that all tenants know the exact amount of their rent, when it is due and what account it must be paid into.
-It is a good idea to have a method of checking these deposits, remembering that all tenants on the lease are responsible for timely payment of rent.
+Be sure that all tenants know the exact amount of their rent, the day it is due and what account it must be paid into.

 Most landlord/agents will require an automatic direct deposit, so rent money must be in the account on time.
 Having rent in arrears can be grounds for a Notice to Vacate being issued.